Icinga/icinga2/doc/1-about.md

 * `IdoMysqlConnection` for Icinga 1.x Reporting, NagVis
 * `LivestatusListener` for addons using the livestatus interface (history tables tbd)
 * `PerfDataWriter` for graphing addons such as PNP/inGraph/graphite (can be loaded multiple times!)
-* `GraphiteWriter` for sending metrics to directly to graphite carbon sockets
+* `GraphiteWriter` for sending metrics directly to graphite carbon sockets
 * `CheckResultReader` to collect Icinga 1.x slave checkresults (migrate your distributed setup step-by-step)
 * `ClusterListener` for real distributed architecture including config and runtime data (checks, comments, downtimes) sync and replay
 * `SyslogLogger`, `FileLogger` and `ConsoleLogger` for different types of logging